 The Cloak of Elijah

+Elijah was nearing the end of his journey on Earth and God told him to make a man named Elisha the next leader.
+Elijah found Elisha plowing in a field and placed his cloak over his shoulders.
+Elisha then left his family and friends in order to serve the Lord.
 Elijah had taught Elisha many things about serving God since their initial encounter and eventually the Lord was ready to take Elijah to heaven.
 God told Elijah to travel to three places before he took him up to heaven.
 These places were Bethel, Jericho and the Jordan River.
 Every time that Elijah traveled to one of these places some prophets of God would run up to Elisha and tell him that the Lord is going to take Elija into heaven and each time he would tell them to be quiet because he already knew.

 - 1 Kings 17 Elijah and the widow.